 - Travel costs, unless approved by Gateway

 - Basic laboratory research

 - Early prevention or early detection studies

 - Device testing studies

-- Retrospective, translational, or non-interventional studies
+- Retrospective, non-interventional, observational, or certain phases of translational studies

 - Educational studies

 - Dose-ranging pharmacokinetics that do not include clinical efficacy measures